sceendy/sceendy.github.io/_posts/2017-01-29-a-basic-js-music-player.markdown

 </ul>

 <h4>Design</h4>
 <p>First, we need a design.
-I chose to go with one I have previously built out but have made some slight adjustments so that it works for the functionality we plan on adding.
-Once you have this basic functionality, you should also add the ability to change songs (previous, next) that are included in the design. </p>
+I chose to go with one I have previously built out that I found on <a href="https://dribbble.com/shots/2133799-Is-This-Love-Music-Player" target="_blank">dribbble</a>.
+With some slight adjustments it works for the functionality we plan on adding.
+Once you have this basic functionality, you should also add the ability to change songs (previous, next) that are included in this design. </p>

 <img src="https://d13yacurqjgara.cloudfront.net/users/369807/screenshots/2133799/is-this-love_1x.png" class="img--responsive"/>